Student loan debt is a tricky beast.

 SoFi is a non-traditional lender that uses a novel underwriting process.
 Their approach focuses on only lending to financially responsible borrowers, and they analyze “forward-looking” factors to determine each applicant’s future potential and ability to pay.
-For instance, as of early 2016, SoFi no longer uses FICO credit score in underwriting, but instead takes employment history and other factors into consideration.
+For instance, as of early last year, SoFi no longer uses FICO credit score in underwriting but instead takes employment history and other factors into consideration.

 SoFi offers borrowers competitive rates, as well as other services such as unemployment protection, career counseling, and startup mentoring.
 You must borrow a minimum of $5,000.

 - Loan Repayment Terms: 5, 10, 15, and 20 years